 The large number of clubs at Brown (400-plus, formed and run by students) reflects the community’s diversity of interests.
 It’s easy to get involved.

-Brown has a cappella groups, improv and sketch comedy, dance groups, student-produced plays and musicals, The Brown Band, and many other ways to express your creative side.
+Brown has a cappella groups, bands, improv and sketch comedy, dance groups, student-produced plays and musicals and many other ways for students to express their creative side.

-Student media outlets include the Brown Daily Herald (an independent daily since 1891), the satirical Brown Noser, the weekly College Hill Independent, a variety of academic, political, and literary journals, Brown TV, and 2 award-winning radio stations.
+Student media outlets include the Brown Daily Herald (an independent daily since 1891); the weekly College Hill Independent; a variety of academic, political and literary journals; and Brown Motion Pictures.

-For a full list of student organizations, check out the Student Activities Office, which also includes funding information, event planning help, and policies and procedures for new group, or the Brown Facebook Page.
+Student groups include student government, religious groups, cultural and ethnic organizations, political clubs, Greek letter organizations and much more.
+For a full list of student organizations, check out the Student Activities Office, which also includes funding information, event planning help and policies and procedures for new groups.